Thursday, 20 January 2011

 Easton Lodge Gardens, Essex.
 Under restoration, but open for snowdrops this season.

 Gatton Park, Surrey.
-Snowdrop week starts on 14th February.
-Click link for full details of open days.
+Snowdrop week coincides with Half Term.
+Click link for details.

 Great Dixter, East Sussex.
-Open for two weekends this winter for the first time - not best known for its snowdrops, but always worth visiting.
+Open for occasional weekends this winter - not best known for its snowdrops, but always worth visiting.

 Heale House Gardens, Wilts.
 This is a wonderful early season garden - riverside walks among the drifts of spring flowers.

 Painswick Rococo, Glos.
-Another for my wish list this year and close enough to Colesbourne (above) to combine the two.
+Another for my wish list and close enough to Colesbourne (above) to combine the two.

 Pine Lodge, Cornwall